PraveshKumar007/Angular_Documentation/ReadMe.md

 ```

 ## AngularJS Modules
-A way to organize related components, directives, pipes, and services, allowing them to be combined with other modules to form applications.
+AngularJS modules are used to organize related parts of your app, like components, services, or filters, so they can work together.
+This helps keep the app well-structured and easy to manage.

-An AngularJS module can be created using the angular.module function.
-Once you have created an app you can add controllers, directives and pipelines to your application.
-For example, we can add a controller with the ng-controller directive:
+You can create an AngularJS module using the angular.module function.
+After creating the module (your app), you can add things like controllers (which manage data), directives (which add special features to HTML), and filters (which format data) to build your application.For example, we can add a controller with the ng-controller directive:

 ```jsx
 <!DOCTYPE html>